- As low as $293/Night

 - Private vacation home

 Welcome to your James Island hideaway!
-Modern elegance meets comfortable comfort in this appealing abode.
+Modern elegance meets comfortable comfort in this impressive abode.

 Just 10 mins to Downtown Charleston's historic landmarks, dining, and culture.
 12 mins to Folly Beach for sun and sea.

 Ideal for festivals, history, or beach trips.
-Savor Charleston from your chic sanctuary.
+Appreciate Charleston from your modren sanctuary.

 About the Area

 Charleston is home to Chic Southern Stay.
-Charleston City Market and USS Yorktown are notable landmarks, and the area's natural beauty can be seen at Waterfront Park and Folly Island Beaches.
-Check out an event or a game at North Charleston Coliseum and Performing Arts Center, and consider making time for South Carolina Aquarium, a top attraction not to be missed.
+Charleston City Market and Charleston Tanger Outlets are worth checking out if shopping is on the agenda, while those wishing to experience the area's popular attractions can visit South Carolina Aquarium and Patriots Point.
+Check out an event or a game at North Charleston Coliseum and Performing Arts Center, and consider making time for USS Yorktown, a top attraction not to be missed.

 Special Instructions